sykefi/feo-aapa/README.md

 ## Input and result datasets

-Polygons (in geopackage format) must stored in a AWS S3 bucket in eu-central-1 region that Sentinel-hub can read.
+Polygons (in geopackage format) must be stored in a AWS S3 bucket in eu-central-1 region that Sentinel-hub can read.
 Results are also written to given AWS S3 bucket.

 For more details, see Sentinelhub documentation https://docs.sentinel-hub.com/api/latest/api/batch-statistical/#aws-bucket-access